HarnoorG/Data-Analysis-Portfolio/CRIME-WEATHER-AND-DAYLIGHT-SAVINGS-PROJECT/README.md

 ![QUADRATIC RDD V](https://github.com/user-attachments/assets/8fb6dec8-67c7-43d7-9344-7d22f53393cf)

-Unfortunately, again it seems to be a similar story to the linear model as our RDD estimate once again has no significant effect on property crimes.
+Unfortunately, once again it seems to be a similar story to the linear model as our RDD estimate once again has no significant effect on property crimes.
 For violent crimes, there seems to be the slightest bit of significance for the RDD estimate as the average number of violent crimes increases by approximately 0.89 when the threshold value is passed.
 However, the model still doesn’t seem to be too effective so I don’t think we can claim that daylight saving time has a significant effect on violent crimes in this scenario.

 ## Difference-in-Difference Estimation

 ### Importing the property crime data
+Once again I had to read in the property crime using read_csv(), this time for the difference-in-difference.
+I used filter() to include only crime types that make up the property crime category and then used mutate() and make_date() to make a date variable.
+I also mutated a new column called "numerictime" which uses the hour and minute columns to calculate how many minutes into the day the crime occurred.
+Lastly, I used select() to only include, the variables that I need.

 ```
 propertycrime <- read_csv("crimedata_csv_AllNeighbourhoods_AllYears.csv") %>%